Transom (architecture)

+Fanlights often have a semi-circular shape, especially when the window is segmented like the slats of a folding hand-fan.
+A prominent example of this occurs at the main entrance of 10 Downing Street, the official residence of the Prime Minister of the United Kingdom.

 History

 In early Gothic ecclesiastical work, transoms are found only in belfry unglazed windows or spire lights, where they were deemed necessary to strengthen the mullions in the absence of the iron stay bars, which in glazed windows served a similar purpose.
 In the later Gothic, and more especially the Perpendicular Period, the introduction of transoms became common in windows of all kinds.

 Function

 Transom windows which could be opened to provide cross-ventilation while maintaining security and privacy (due to their small size and height above floor level) were a common feature of apartments, homes, office buildings, schools, and other buildings before central air conditioning and heating became common beginning in the early-to-mid 20th century.

 In order to operate opening transom windows, they were generally fitted with transom operators, a sort of wand assembly.
 In industrial buildings, transom operators could use a variety of mechanical arrangements.

 Idiomatic usage

 The phrase "over the transom" refers to works submitted for publication without being solicited.
 The image evoked is of a writer tossing a manuscript through the open window over the door of the publisher's office.

 Similarly, the phrase is used to describe the means by which confidential documents, information or tips were delivered anonymously to someone who is not officially supposed to have them.

 Some such phrases may refer instead to the transom of a ship – large waves from behind can bring water over the transom.